The Privacy, Data Protection and Cybersecurity Law Review: Russia

 Protection of children and their privacy as well as financial, health and communications privacy are also regulated by specific laws, such as the Federal Law on Communication.
 However, the rules contained in these laws are mostly declarative, requiring the protection of the privacy and confidentiality of communications data, prohibiting mention of the names of children who have been the victims of criminal actions in mass media, etc.

 v Technological innovation

-Developments in Russian privacy legislation and Personal Data Law used to be very slow, and they obviously do not yet meet the demands of the rapid changes in technological innovation.
-Issues such as location tracking, Big Data, data portability, employee monitoring, facial recognition technology, behavioural advertising and electronic marketing remain, to a certain extent, grey areas without adequate regulation.
+Developments in Russian privacy legislation and the Personal Data Law used to be very slow, and they obviously do not yet meet the demands of the rapid changes in technological innovation.
+Issues such as location tracking, big data, data portability, employee monitoring, facial recognition technology, behavioural advertising and electronic marketing remain, to a certain extent, grey areas without adequate regulation.

 However, the situation is changing.
 For instance, the DPA and the courts currently support the idea that technological measures such as cookies constitute personal data.
 This definitely makes business operations even more complicated.
 In addition, the lawmakers intend to adopt a law on big data with a potential requirement to localise all data in Russia.

 International data transfer and data localisation